National Contact Centre holiday hours: 9am–5pm (22 Dec–2 Jan). Closed on public holidays. Book online anytime.

 Some mild aching or soreness can occur for 1-3 days after the procedure.
 This is usually well managed with paracetamol, supportive briefs, and cold therapy applied regularly for the first three days.
 Ibuprofen and aspirin should be avoided in the first week, as they can increase bleeding and bruising.

-Most men recover quickly, returning to light activities within a couple of days.
+Most men recover quickly after a vasectomy, returning to light activities within a couple of days.
 If pain or swelling does not improve, the clinic’s aftercare line is available for support.

 In short, with a no-scalpel, open-ended vasectomy, most men find the procedure virtually painless and recovery straightforward.